SurveyCompo/surveycompo-doc/docs/data-model.md

 ----

-## Blocks
+## Block

-Blocks are the fundamental building blocks of your SurveyCompo surveys, housing questions and collecting user input.
-Each block typically represents one survey question, and they offer a high degree of flexibility in how you present information and gather responses.
+A ‘Block’ in SurveyCompo is a section of content on a survey page - it’s the building block of your survey.
+It can serve as a container for a survey question, housing both the question itself and its corresponding input controls for answers,  and it offers a high degree of flexibility in how you present information and gather responses.
+It can also be utilized to provide instructions or explanations, guiding your respondents through the survey.

 ### Block Structure